elastic/ecs/rfcs/text/0002-rfc-environment.md

 #  env: staging
 ```

+### "Service" namespace not suited to characterise infrastructure component

- * Using the namespace `service` for `service.environment` could sound awkward to some low level messages (e.g. system events).
+Using the namespace `service` for `service.environment` could sound awkward to some low level messages (e.g. system events).
 The rationale is that `service.environment` will only be used to qualify components of the application layer (ie services, application, function) but will not be used to qualify the environment of an infrastructure component (server, virtual machine...).

- * The `environment` field is a good candidate to be reused in other namespace than the `service.*` to cover the Infrastructure use cases.
+Note that the `environment` field is a good candidate to be reused in other namespace than the `service.*` to cover the Infrastructure use cases.

+### Different standardisation chosen by OpenTelemetry

- * OpenTelemetry has standardized `deployment.environment`, referring to [Wikipedia: Deployment Environment](https://en.wikipedia.org/wiki/Deployment_environment).
+OpenTelemetry has standardized `deployment.environment`, referring to [Wikipedia: Deployment Environment](https://en.wikipedia.org/wiki/Deployment_environment).
 The benefit of `deployment.environment` is that it works better for the characterization of the infrastructure (e.g. physical server, vm): https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/resource/semantic_conventions/deployment_environment.md

 <!--